<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=616016612279771&amp;ev=PageView&amp;noscript=1">

 Sales & Marketing

-Here are 5 tips to help you write product descriptions that sell:
+5 tips to help you write product descriptions for food

 1. Focus on your buyer

-Here are some ideas for benefits you can add to your description:
+Ideas for benefits you can add to your food description:

 3. Include ingredients